Fysh-Fyve/fysh/docs/PDD/md/02-concept-of-operation.md

 <!-- Have at most 3 paragraphs per user story, preferably one -->

+Upon receiving the project list for this semester's capstone project, we were excited to see that there is a project described as "Likely the most difficult project on our list", a native C compiler for a single board computer with a custom CPU and instruction set.
+It was to our disappointment that the computer did not yet have an operating system, rendering the project infeasible and impractical.

+However, we insisted on still working on a compiler, this time targeting RISC-V[@riscv], an open standard ISA that is gaining popularity.
+We are also curious about the internals of real-world CPUs, only having encountered a "toy" VHDL implementation in ECE 410.
+We have also decided to unleash our creativity and design our own esoteric programming language instead of creating a compiler for an existing programming language.

+With a softcore microprocessor for the hardware aspect, and a compiler for the software, we have a real full-stack computer engineering project that can be proud of and can potentially aid in the learning of other computer engineering students.

 ## Use Cases

 <!-- Use UML diagrams and some annotation to present use cases.
 See this